jensdpersson/mallgroda/README.md

 Type-safe server-side templating

+The basic idea is that...
-The Mallgroda annotation processor finds classes provided by you:
+the Mallgroda annotation processor finds classes provided by you, e.g.

     @WidgetModel(
         template = "path/to/hello.html",